ZupIT/opensource-tech-radar/content/en/categories/languages-frameworks/gorm.md

 type="post"
 layout="details"
 isNew="true"
-description="GORM é biblioteca de mapeamento objeto relacional para Golang com foco em ser amigável e aumentar produtividade de quem desenvolve."
+description="GORM is the object relational mapping for Golang with focus in being friendly and increase the productivity of the developer."
 +++

 {{% tabs/group %}}
-  {{% tabs/item id="0" title="What is it ?" content="<p>GORM é biblioteca de mapeamento objeto relacional para Golang com foco em ser amigável e aumentar produtividade de quem desenvolve.</p>" %}}
+  {{% tabs/item id="0" title="What is it ?" content="<p>GORM is the object relational mapping for Golang with focus in being friendly and increase the productivity of the developer.</p>" %}}

-  {{% tabs/item id="1" title="Why ?" content="<p>Usamos os serviços web do Horusec para realizar operações com o banco de dados.</p>" %}}
+  {{% tabs/item id="1" title="Why ?" content="<p>We use Horusec's web services to perform operations with the database.</p>" %}}

   {{% tabs/item id="2" title="For who ?" content="<a href='https://horusec.io/site/'>Horusec</a>" %}}